stackbit/jamstackthemes/content/theme/bulma-clean-theme.md

   - Blog
   - Portfolio
   - Documentation
+description: >-
-description: A clean and simple Jekyll theme built with the Bulma CSS framework providing a variety of page layouts anb blog pages.
+  A clean and simple Jekyll theme built with the Bulma CSS framework providing a variety of page layouts anb blog pages.
+stale: false
 ---

 Bulma clean theme works with GitHub Pages and has a wide range of page layout available to use.